SyedSibtainRazvi/react-portfolio-sibtain/src/docs/test.md

 Introduction
 The security and user experience of web application is significant impacted by user authentications.
 Authentication systems are essential for variety of purposes, including facilitating a seamless login processes, store user data securely, and enabling access to personalize content.
 Of all the authentication techniques out there, Google Sign-In are most widely used, dependable and user-friendly.

-By the time you finish read this blog, you'll have a working authentications system that lets users login with their Google accounts, improving your Next.js app's security and user experience.
-Using this comprehensive guide, I'll walk you thru the process of setting up Google Sign-In in a Next.js applications.

 Starting with Google Cloud Console
 Step 1: Create a Google Developer Project
 For our Next.js app to support Google Sign-In, we must first create a Google Developer Project.
 The credentials, APIs, and configurations for our app is all managed centrally by this project.